 Watch this 90" video to learn about the process three phases: inspiration, ideation and implementation.

 Who is involved?

 Project lead: Maria Emilia Dutto (Millie) is a design thinking expert who has used human centered design to transform services at the British Library and libraries for Camden Council.

-Two goals - Two phases
+Two goals - First one successfully achieved

 We have seen what is possible!

 In May and June, we tested library experimental areas with all children.
 KS1 children enjoyed the library for the first time.